rahulodedra30/rahulodedra30/README.md

 # Hey, I'm Rahul! 👋

 I'm a Data Analytics graduate student at Northeastern University with 2+ years of experience leveraging data to support businesses in automated and strategic decision-making.
-He has extensive expertise in Analytics, ML, MLOps, Natural Language Processing, and Computer Vision.
+My areas of interest include Analytics, Statistical Methods, ML, MLOps, Natural Language Processing, and Computer Vision.

 ---